 Gifts also can be made to the University of Nebraska Foundation, fund #01140700.
 On the foundation website, search the fund number 01140700.
 Online gifts can be made via credit or debit card, and an electronic donation receipt will be emailed to you.
 Memorial gifts can also be made through the foundation website.

 Below is the list of items that we stock at the pantry.
 Items in bold are more needed at this time.
-OUR MOST WANTED ITEM OF THE MONTH FOR JULY IS BODY LOTION
+OUR MOST WANTED ITEM OF THE MONTH FOR SEPTEMBER IS HAND SOAP

 - Canned meats (ex: chicken)

 - Canned vegetables